HarvardOpenData/HODP-Docs/docs/python.md

 Python has an incredibly large amount of available libraries for doing almost anything you could possibly need, from making graphs, to analyzing data, to even implementing neural networks.

 To access these libraries we use imports.
-For example, some common libraries for data analysis are Numpy and Pandas.
+For example, some common libraries for data analysis are NumPy and Pandas.
 Thus, to use these libraries, you would
 ```
-import numpy as np
+import NumPy as np
 import pandas as pd
 ```
-where we have imported the libraries Numpy and Pandas, and gave them a "nickname" so that we don't have to type the entire word each time we call on a function from the library.
+where we have imported the libraries NumPy and Pandas, and gave them a "nickname" so that we don't have to type the entire word each time we call on a function from the library.

-To use functions from these libraries, e.g. Numpy's `array` function, which takes in a list and returns an `ndarray` (Numpy's own array), I would
+To use functions from these libraries, e.g. NumPy's `array` function, which takes in a list and returns an `ndarray` (NumPy's own array), I would
 ```
 lst = [1,2,3,4,5]
 lst = np.array(lst)
-print(lst) # returns [1 2 3 4 5], a numpy matrix
+print(lst) # returns [1 2 3 4 5], a NumPy matrix
 ```
 If I do not want to type the `np.array` each time I call the function, or only want to import that function and not the whole library, I can specify that I just want to import `array`, e.g.:
 ```
-from numpy import array
+from NumPy import array
 ```
 and then I can just type `array()` each time I call the function.
 ```